 This might be the most difficult one for me to remember.
 After all, writing is my job and sometimes the work is hard, really hard.
 For instance, I’ve been hacking away at edits on my full=length manuscript to pitch to an editor and agent this week and it’s been a lot of up ‘til midnights and up at sixes.
 Yeah, again, it’s a job.
-But when I sit down and read a romance novel or short story, I remember why I do it, why I’m happy to skip dinners out with friends and live with my parents a little bit longer to make this whole thing work.
+But when I sit down and read a romance novel or short story, I remember why I do it, why I’m happy to skip dinners out with friends or give up potential job opportunities to make this whole thing work.
 Romance writing is a joy, it’s an exciting, wonderful adventure, and I consider myself lucky to experience it.

 So yes, romance is escapist and light–the perfect distraction from work or chores or errands, the perfect book for your summer hammock time or day at the beach.
 But those things don’t detract from its value as a teacher, in fact, they make it a much stronger tool and guide for many other forms of writing.